tomarlokendra/digital-away-day/README.md

 - ExtraTimeSlot     : Child class of ActivitySlot, holds extra time.
 Overrides getAvailableDuration method of ActivitySlot to provide                         extra time.

 - EventSlot         : Class to store slot of an event.
 It has start time and end time.
-An even can have multiple slots.
+An event can have multiple slots.

 - DayEvent          : This is an event of the day, there can be multiple events in the day which runs simultaneously.
 Day event has                           multiple activity slots and extratime.